Little Kristen set aside her book and followed a voice coming from the kitchen.

 “Gingerbread boys and girls.
 You see, cookies were part of the tree decoration but I didn’t realize that until Christmas morning.
 Mama always put a hole in the gingerbread child’s cap for the ribbon.”

 “Did you get to lick the beaters?”
 Kristen asked as she remembered baking cookies with her Mama.

-“Mama mostly used a spoon to mix the cookie batter but she had a egg beater for the dry ingredients.
+“Mama mostly used a spoon to mix the cookie batter but she had a egg beater for the eggs and wet ingredients before she spooned in the dry ingredients.
 Lets see,” Nannie said as she stood up with Kristen and headed for the kitchen.
 After rummaging through two drawers, she picked up the red handled instrument.
 “This is what Mama used to beat the eggs and other wet ingredients.
 See?
-You turn the handle like this and the beaters turned around and around until the batter was nice and fluffy.
+You turn the handle like this and the beaters turned around and around until the eggs were nice and fluffy.
 Do you want to try it?”

 Kristen’s eyes grew big as Nannie demonstrated how the beater worked.
 “How do you take it apart so that you can lick the beaters?”